 The institute's itinerary will be linked here soon!

 Each year Habla collaborates with Arnold Aprill and his organization Radical Compliance Arts and Learning Laboratory to find innovative ways to document the institute.
-Visit here and learn more about the experience at the 2019 Teacher Institute: Imagining Mexico.
+Visit here and learn more about the experience at the 2021 Teacher Institute: The Water Protectors.